cfdrake/go-gdbm/README.md

 go-gdbm
 =======

-Go bindings for [libgdbm](http://www.gnu.org.ua/software/gdbm/), the GNU DataBase Manager library.
-In essence, this package provides an API for managing simple string-based key-value stores with a gdbm backend.
+Go bindings for [libgdbm](http://www.gnu.org.ua/software/gdbm/), the GNU Database Manager library.

+In essence, this package provides an API for managing simple string-based key-value stores.

 Installation
 ------------

+To install this package, use the `go get` command:

     $ go get github.com/cfdrake/go-gdbm